Fall 2013: Highway Interchange Bridge Work

 Why do the petrified logs look like someone cut them with a saw?
 Petrified wood is mostly silica—quartz.
 The logs are very hard (7.8 on the 1-10 Moh scale!), but brittle.
 During stress after petrification, but while the logs were still encased in matrix rock, the logs cracked.
 As the logs eroded out, from gravity and ice wedging, the cracks widened and segments separated.
 Silica naturally breaks on a clean angle.

 Where does the petrified wood sold in the rock shops outside the park come from?
-Petrified Forest National Park may protect just over 10% of all the petrified wood in northeastern Arizona.
-Petrified wood deposits occur on privately owned land from which it can be collected by the owner, or those with permission from the owner, and sold.
-Petrified wood is also found on state land, Bureau of Land Management land, and in the Navajo Nation.
+Petrified Forest National Park protects less than 20% of the petrified wood in northeastern Arizona.
+Petrified wood is also found on state land, Bureau of Land Management land, the Navajo Nation, and privately owned property.
+The wood being sold in regional gift shops comes from the private property, from which it can be collected by the owner, or those with permission from the owner, and sold.

 How can the Fred Harvey Company (Xanterra) sell petrified wood within the park?
 Xanterra is an independent concessionaire acquiring petrified wood from areas outside the park.
 The park allows this to give visitors an opportunity to easily find a legal source of petrified wood, possibly making it less likely that people will illegally remove it from within the park.